 The worker's body position is also important, so care should be taken to assume a position where the door of the enclosure shields the worker from an arc blast (should one occur while installing grounds).
 If the door opens to the left, for example, the worker should install the first ground on the left-most conductor, then ground the center conductor, and finally the right-most conductor.
 Obviously, the process is reversed if the door to the cabinet opens to the right.
-The Photo on page C26 shows a worker assuming a safe body position when installing protective grounds on MEPS equipment.
+The Photo above shows a worker assuming a safe body position when installing protective grounds on MEPS equipment.
 There are a few important practical points to understand at this point.

 The system is not safe to touch until all three phase conductors are effectively bonded and grounded.

 The grounding cables should be laid out on the floor such that the worker can pick them up with the loop stick without touching the conductors (if possible).